Ayesha-da/pneumonia_detection_analysis/README.md

 * For the training - are you using a GPU or a CPU?
 Local machine or online resource?
 Any other details on the hardware or software configuration?

-For the model training we used google colab-GPU and local computer
+For the model training we used google colab-GPU to run the model and process the charts.
+The graphs are not displaying on local machine and the kernel is braeking before it could process the information.

 * Did you experience any memory of other difficulties with the image or data size?
 We are working with over 5200 images kernel getting diconnected,restart thye notebook